 Limitation.
 Divide the total by 12. | $5,475 |

-But what if Linda Lou starts with family coverage but then switches to individual coverage starting August 1?
-For January through July, her annual contribution limit was $7,750.
-However, starting August 1, her limit dropped to $3,850.
+But what if Linda Lou starts with family coverage on January 1 and switches to individual coverage beginning August 1?
+Again, she would calculate her annual contribution limit based on Options 1 and 2:

-Using the “greater of” provision of the Full-Contribution Rule, Linda can contribute $6,125 for 2023.
-Starting January 1, 2024, the standard annual maximum for her coverage status will apply.
+Using the “greater of” provision, Linda can contribute $6,125 for that tax year.
+Then, starting January 1, the standard annual maximum for her actual HDHP coverage status will apply.